 “Key to most of these roles is the use of technology which often aligns to the youth’s perception of quality work being technology-driven or technology-supported,” he added.

-AgriFin is a multi-partner program launched in 2012 to identify the needs of the smallholder farmers and provide an effective platform for global partners to design, test, and scale high-impact digital solutions.
+AgriFin is a multi-partner program launched in 2012 to identify the needs of smallholder farmers and provide an effective platform for global partners to design, test, and scale high-impact digital solutions.
 Thus far, the program has benefited 5.5 million smallholder farmers across Ethiopia, Indonesia, Kenya, Nigeria, Tanzania, Uganda, Zambia, and Zimbabwe.
 The key areas of innovation that AgriFin focuses on are:

-Product and Service Development for Smallholders
+- Product and Service Development for Smallholders

-Last Mile Distribution Networks
+- Last Mile Distribution Networks

-Farmer Capability Tool Development and Testing
+- Farmer Capability Tool Development and Testing

-Technology Startup Acceleration
+- Technology Startup Acceleration

-Alternative Data & Credit Scoring
+- Alternative Data & Credit Scoring

 One such partnership that has enabled Kenyan farmers to access a variety of agri-services with ease is with Safaricom, a leading communications provider in Kenya.
 Agrifin’s study of ground-level problems supported Safaricom to evaluate the needs of the farmers before building the required solution.
 The resultant human-centric app DigiFarm was achieved by figuring out the day-to-day lifestyle of the farmers, following their activities from morning to night, and assessing how to integrate technology into their lives to make it meet their needs.

-Launched in 2017, Digifarm offers farmers a bundle of services, which include access to quality farm inputs, customised advisory services, and access to markets, in addition to affordable input credit, insurance cover for produce, and other financial services — all from just a 2G-enabled mobile phone.
+Launched in 2017, Digifarm offers farmers a bundle of services, which include access to quality farm inputs, customized advisory services, and access to markets, in addition to affordable input credit, insurance cover for produce, and other financial services — all from just a 2G-enabled mobile phone.
 The recent winner of GLOMO Awards (Best Mobile Innovation for Emerging Markets), DigiFarm works together with over 1 million subscribed farmers with the support of its extension and implementation partner, Kenya Livestock Producers Association (KLPA), who help ease the transition to smart farming.

 Mercy Corps AgriFin played a critical role in the design and implementation of DigiFarm, supporting the solution right from concept development through product innovation to UX testing.
 By offering a wholesome package of services through a single platform, not only was DigiFarm able to reduce costs and build customer loyalty, it provided the farmers with convenient, one-stop access to services they require for more productive and profitable agriculture.
 Further, designing the solution around the farmer’s value proposition and making it user-centric ensured that their needs are catered to in the most efficient way possible.

 Young farmers who make up 15% of the users on DigiFarm find the platform highly beneficial.
 They either engage with the platform as farmers or take up roles that support agricultural production, such as managing agro-dealer outlets associated with DigiFarm or facilitating soil testing, crop spraying or veterinary services.
 To such a degree, DigiFarm widens the scope of opportunities in agriculture for those who do not want to pursue farming.
-Additionally, it also improves young farmers’ access to socioeconomic resources and helps them understand how best these resources can be used to boost their revenue.
+Additionally, it also improves young digital farmers’ access to socioeconomic resources and helps them understand how best these resources can be used to boost their revenue.

-DigiFarm’s robust alliance with its partners makes it possible to leverage their array of capabilities and expertise to drive higher revenue for all stakeholders.
+DigiFarm’s robust alliance with its partners makes it possible to leverage its array of capabilities and expertise to drive higher revenue for all stakeholders.
 The success of digital platforms like DigiFarm also attracts more youth into agriculture, allowing the partners to scale the project across wider geographies and benefit more growers.
 Moreover, these platforms gather real-time data on these young farmers’ activities in the application and the decisions they make on a day-to-day basis.
-Such insights provide each of the partners with a clear understanding of the users’ behaviour and can hence enhance their offerings to serve the end-users even better.
+Such insights provide each of the partners with a clear understanding of the users’ behavior and can hence enhance their offerings to serve the end-users even better.